Edit ESSENTIAL: Git usage

 “What is a “genuine” commit?”

 We have developed automated tools that allow us to detect whether a commit is genuine or not.
-This is to avoid students making “fake” commits to get marks.
+This is to avoid seeing “fake” commits in an attempt to get marks.
 There are many dimensions that go into deciding whether a commit is genuine or not, and it’s often a combination of many factors that determine whether a commit is genuine or not:

 • The consistency of edits from the start to end of the assignment.
 Were many of the commits “tiny edits” aimed to inflate the number of commits, with some “big” commits (“dumps”) in between?
 Or were the commits consistent in size and nature?